 James just shrugged.
 Prisha peered into her own glass before speaking up.
 “I think it’s rum.
 Spiced rum and cola.”

-“They don’t grow sugarcane anymore.”
+“They don’t grow much sugarcane anymore.”
 Caleb noted.
-“And rum is traditional made from sugarcane juice or molasses.”
+“And rum is usually made from sugarcane juice or molasses.”

-“Could they make it out of whatever is used for sweets nowadays?”
+“Could they make it out of whatever people use for sweets nowadays?”

 “No idea.
 Miles?”

 “Don’t look to me, I don’t know anything about drinks.”

 “Hey James.
 What’s up with this place?
 If it’s really run by a gang, where are the gang members?
 Where are the guards?
 Apart from those two guys out the front and the bartender, it looks like everyone here is a customer.”
 Prisha asked.

 James nodded sagely at the question and took a long slurp from the mug in front of him before continuing.
 “Yeah, I thought the same thing when Gerard showed me this place.
 Now, no one look, but there’s a girl sitting at the far end of the bar wearing a black cap.
 To answer your question Prisha, she’s a gang member.
 And she’s a Talent.”